ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### Instance configurations
 {: #vc_orderinginstance-inst-config}

-You can select **New configuration** to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.
-You can also select a saved configuration template to further edit it, or to update it and then save it as a new configuration template.
+* You can select **New configuration** to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.
+* You can also select a saved configuration template to further edit it, or to update it and then save it as a new configuration template.
+* To order {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instances, select one of the instance configurations that starts with **IBM Cloud for VMware Regulated Workloads**.
+For more information, see [{{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instance configurations](/docs/vmwaresolutions?topic=vmwaresolutions-fss-cloud-vmware-config).

 ### Instance name
 {: #vc_orderinginstance-inst-name}